peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 This specification can be implemented by:

 - Federation Entities that joins to a federation staging area using HTTP only transport to attests themselves as trustworhty, and then ask X.509 certificates for their official HTTPs Federation Entity ID.
-- Federation Entities that want to ask and obtain X.509 certificate for every Federation Key contained in their Entity Configuration, as made recognizable in a Federation Trust Chain.
+- Federation Entities that want to ask and obtain X.509 certificate for every Federation Key contained in their Entity Configuration, as made reliable in a Federation Trust Chain.

 # Terminology